Year

 About the mural

-In 1916 construction of the first bridge across Charlotte Harbor began.
-It was called the Charlotte Harbor Bridge and was finally completed on July 4, 1921.
-Completion had been delayed during the war effort.
+The bridge was called the Charlotte Harbor Bridge and was finally completed on July 4, 1921.
 The bridge connected Nesbit Street with Sand Point in Charlotte Harbor.
+Unfortunately, by the time it was done, it was obsolete and could barely handle the new mode of transportation, cars and eventually trucks.